Genetic testing

 What are the benefits of genetic testing?

-The main benefit is knowledge: if you have a genetic test, you can get advice about what the result means.
-If you have a condition that might have a genetic basis, you will understand it more clearly.
+The main benefit of genetic testing is knowledge: if you have a genetic test, you can get advice about what the result means.
+For example, genetic testing can confirm if a condition you have is because of a faulty gene, or if you have inherited a high risk of cancer.
+This can help you to make informed health decisions.

-If you're having a baby, it helps you plan how to manage your pregnancy, birth and the life that follows.
-It can also help if you're wondering about having a termination.
+If you're having a baby, it can help you plan how to manage your pregnancy, birth, and the life that follows.
+It can also help if you're thinking about having a termination of pregnancy.

-If you feel well but are worried about having a condition that is in your family, genetic testing can prompt you into action to reduce your chances of getting ill.
-This could be through lifestyle changes, such as diet and exercise, or by having more frequent screening tests for the condition.
+If you feel well but worry about a condition in your family, genetic testing can help you to take steps to lower your chances of getting ill.
+This might be changes such as:

 What are the risks of genetic testing?

-Some of the companies that you can order tests from online are based overseas.
+There may be concerns about privacy and data storage.
+Some companies that you can order tests from online are based overseas.
 They might be less careful about privacy than Australian companies.
 Ordering tests from these companies has a risk that your private information could become available to others.

-Also, testing for genes is complex and it can be hard to tell what minor changes in a gene mean.
+Testing for genes is complex and it can be hard to tell what minor changes in a gene mean.
+Genetic testing may not always provide a clear answer.

 What is genetic counselling?

-The aim of genetic counselling is to give you information and support if you are considering having genetic testing.
-Genetic counsellors receive specialised training to provide this service.
+The aim of genetic counselling is to give you information and support if you are:

 - advise you about your or your children's risk of carrying a particular condition